icub-tech-iit/urdf-modifiers/README.md

 - **Dimension** (relative and absolute);
 - **Radius** (relative and absolute).

-An interface for reading the modifications from a configuration file is provided together with the library (TODO)
+An interface for reading the modifications from a configuration file is provided together with the library.

 The library is aimed at modifying basic shapes, i.e. :
 - Sphere;